wagtail/wagtail/docs/advanced_topics/customisation/custom_user_models.rst

   AUTH_USER_MODEL = 'users.User'

-Create your custom user create and edit forms in your app:
+Create your custom user 'create' and 'edit' forms in your app:

 .. code-block:: python